Chapter 9 Formatting Documents in Word

 Breaks

 Breaks allow the user to control the flow of the document.
 Column breaks were discussed in the prior section.
-Additional breaks that are commonly used include:
+Additional breaks that are commonly used are as follows:

 • Page break: The user indicates where the next page begins.